 10 Subhead 000 Operational expenses covers all expenditure of a recurrent nature of a department, unless otherwise shown and described by means of separate subheads.
 The financial provision under this subhead operates as a one-line vote, such that the controlling officer is given autonomy and flexibility in deploying the funds amongst the various conventional subheads within Subhead 000 Operational expenses.
-Conventional subheads are expenditure subheads which are shown individually under a department in the Estimates before the implementation of one-line vote arrangement and which are now grouped under Subhead 000 Operational expenses.
-To ensure sufficient transparency and accountability under the one-line vote, a further analysis of financial provision by the conventional subheads is provided-
+To ensure transparency and accountability under the one-line vote, a further analysis of financial provision by nature is provided-